dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

-3.  **Calculate the static type of the pattern.** Using that value type, recurse through the pattern again downwards to the leaf subpatterns filling in any holes in the type schema.
+3.  **Calculate the static type of the pattern.** Using that value type, recurse through the pattern again downwards to the leaf subpatterns filling in any missing types in the pattern.
 This process may also insert implicit coercions and casts from `dynamic` when values flow into a pattern during matching.

     *For example:*